CM-Well/CM-Well/docs/DevGuide.BasicQueries.md

 -	**op=search** - indicates that this is a search operation.
 -	**qp=** - the string following qp= contains field names and values that you want to match.
 In this example, we’re looking for infotons that have the field CommonName.mdaas, where the value is “Marriott Ownership Resorts”.

+> **Notes:**
+>
-> **Note:** Special characters must be escaped in the usual way for URIs.
+> * Special characters must be escaped in the usual way for URIs.
 For example, spaces are escaped via %20, # characters are encoded using %23, and so on.
+> * It is possible to search in all fields rather than in a specific field, as follows:  *qp=_all:Marriott%20Ownership%20Resorts*.
+However, this is discouraged, as it can result in prohibitively long processing time for the query.

 See [Field Name Formats](API.FieldNameFormats.md) to learn about field name notation.